microsoft/vscode-java-debug/README.md

   - `internalConsole` - VS Code debug console (input stream not supported).
   - `integratedTerminal` - VS Code integrated terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.
+- `java.debug.settings.exceptionBreakpoint.skipClasses`: Skip the specified classes when breaking on exception.
+You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+- `java.debug.settings.stepping.skipClasses`: Skip the specified classes when stepping.
+You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+- `java.debug.settings.stepping.skipSynthetics`: Skip synthetic methods when stepping.
+- `java.debug.settings.stepping.skipStaticInitializers`: Skip static initializer methods when stepping.
+- `java.debug.settings.stepping.skipConstructors`: Skip constructor methods when stepping.

 Pro Tip: The documentation [Configuration.md](https://github.com/microsoft/vscode-java-debug/blob/master/Configuration.md) provides lots of samples to demonstrate how to use these debug configurations, recommend to take a look.